Working with Light Sources

-- In version X4, you can select an Intensity from the drop-down list.
+- You can select an Intensity from the drop-down list.
 The options in this list correspond to commonly used light bulb wattages.

 - Select Custom from this list to open the Custom Light Intensity dialog.
 For the purposes of this exercise, we will uncheck Auto Adjust Intensity and experiment with the Intensity and Attenuated settings.

 - Click OK to close the dialog and apply your changes.

 Let's take a quick look at how adjusting some of these values affects the light in a plan.

 In this example, a simple 15' x 15' square room is drawn, with a ceiling flush mounted light from the library is placed inside it.

 Notice how changing in the light's Intensity

 , then repeat steps above, experimenting this time with the Attenuated

 - Attenuation refers to how quickly the intensity of the light decreases as distance from its source increases.

 - Small changes to the Attenuated values can have significant effects on the distance the light can travel.